raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 };
 ```

-We're still recursively callying `fibonacci`, but we are no longer trying to invoke it twice for each element we evaluate.
+We're still recursively calling `fibonacci`, but we are no longer trying to invoke it twice for each element we evaluate.
 Instead, we map over `slices` of `finbonacci`.
 We can do the same thing with `phi`:

 ```javascript
 function * phi2 () {